Climate change in Madagascar: Effects on the natural environment

 Droughts in Madagascar are being made more likely due to climate change.

 Climate change is projected to lead to an increase in temperatures for the entire island of Madagascar in the 21st century.
 A 2008 estimate using a regional climate model put the increase at 1.1–2.6 °C, varying depending on topography, for the period 2046–2065.
 The south of Madagascar is projected to warm the most, with the north and coastal areas warming the least.
 This would have significant impacts for the fragmented eastern forests.
 Madagascar has the highest risk of cyclones in Africa, experiencing three to four per year.
-Cyclones are expected become more intense due to climate change but less frequent, greatly impacting the country and increasing flood risk.
+Cyclones are expected to become more intense due to climate change but less frequent, greatly impacting the country and increasing flood risk.
 By 2018, the number of violent cyclones with superior wind speeds up to 150 km/h doubled in the prior 25 years.
 Madagascar's dry season is becoming longer.
 Vegetation cover correlates strongly with the El Niño–Southern Oscillation, with this relationship indicating climate change is likely to further degrade Madagascar's environment.

 Madagascar's unique wildlife and flora are threatened by the changing climate.
 In a 2008 study, suitable climatic space for nearly all 80 endemic Malagasy plant species was impacted by climate change.
 Madagascar's forests are projected to be greatly affected during the 21st century.
 Lemurs are also likely to be impacted, with expected severe shifts in species distribution and by the spread of parasites across a wider distribution with warmer temperatures.
 Lemur survivorship and fruit production declined in Ranomafana National Park between 1960–1985 and 1986–2005, along with winters becoming drier in the park, and Montane-endemic amphibians and reptiles are threatened by higher temperatures.
 Suitable eastern rainforest habitat for ruffed lemurs is projected to decline considerably due to the interacting impacts of climate change and deforestation in Madagascar.
 The fecundity and reproduction of the Milne-Edwards's sifaka is significantly impacted by changes in precipitation and increased cyclones.
 Coral reefs in Madagascar are likely to decline in the 21st century due to climate change, although deforestation is thought to have a greater impact.
 Coral bleaching events are projected to increase and cyclones damage them directly, leading to declines in fish populations and increasing coastal erosion.